dginst/crypto_correlation/README.md

     The script downloads the updated financial data from Yahoo Finance using the API and retrieves crypto's prices and volumes from the "index" database; then compiutes returns and logreturns.

-    Once launched, the script updates the MongoDB collection "all_prices_y", "all_returns_y", "all_logreturns_y" and "all_volume_y".
+    Once launched, the script updates the MongoDB collection:
+    - "all_prices_y"
+    - "all_returns_y"
+    - "all_logreturns_y"
+    - "all_volume_y"

+    Moreover the script updates the collections:
+    - "market_cap"
+    - "btc_supply"
-    Moreover the script updates the collection "market_cap" and "btc_supply".
-Specifically, the supply update leverages on the API of blockchain.info websites.
+    Specifically, the supply update leverages on the API of blockchain.info website.

 # 2) series_volatility_launcher.py

+    The script computes the historical volatility for the stocks, bonds, commodity, currencies and cryptos contained in the "all_logreturns_y" collection.
+    The historical volatility is computed with a rolling window of 252, 90 and 30 days.
+    Once finished the collections:

+    - volatility_252
+    - volatility_90
+    - volatility_30

+    will be updated.

 # 3) usd_denominated_launcher.py